You have a crisp, new one hundred-dollar bill in your wallet.

 The bummer about Scottrade, like many other discount online brokers, is that they don’t provide investment advice for most accounts.
 However, they do offer a portfolio manager that will help you find new investments based on your risk tolerance.

-Currently, their high-yield savings account offers 0.75% APY.
+Currently, their high-yield MMA account offers 1.1% APY for the first year.
 While that’s certainly a fraction of what you could potentially make with the previously mentioned ways to invest $100, it’s a great way to guarantee that you won’t lose your money.
 Your deposits are FDIC-insured up to $250,000 per depositor.

 If, by chance, you have more money to invest than $100, you may want to check out more ways to invest with confidence.

-How do you decide if you should invest in something safer but with lower rates, like a Capital One 360 high-yield savings account, or something riskier but with potentially higher rates, like Lending Club?
+How do you decide if you should invest in something safer but with lower rates, like a EverBank MMA account, or something riskier but with potentially higher rates, like Lending Club?
 There are many factors that go into making this kind of decision, and I’d like to take a minute to explain how you can make the appropriate one.

-If you don’t have at least eight months of emergency savings, it’s probably best to start by investing your $100 into a high-yield savings account.
-You’re going to want liquidity if an emergency arises, and while many of the other types of ways to invest $100 might allow you to pull out your money quickly, there may be some drawbacks like pulling out of the market too early or needing money in the middle of a loan term.
+If you don’t have at least eight months of emergency savings, it’s probably best to start by investing your $100 into a money market account.
+You’re going to want liquidity if an emergency arises and, while many of the other types of ways to invest $100 might allow you to pull out your money quickly, there may be some drawbacks like pulling out of the market too early or needing money in the middle of a loan term.
+A money market account can even come with limited check writing capabilities to make your money accessible at any time

 Once you have a fully-funded emergency fund, it’s a better time to do some riskier investing.